luigi0229/SRE-Exercise/README.md

 A workflow should then be manually created on the Github Repository to automatically replace the `index.html` file every time code gets committed to the main branch.
 This project uses [this repository](https://github.com/easingthemes/ssh-deploy) as a helper to the workflow action that copies the necessary files to the EC2 instance.

-## prerequisites
+## Prerequisites

-  * AWS CLI environment configured and initialized with necessary credentials
+  * AWS CLI environment configured and initialized with necessary credentials.
   * Terraform CLI installed and configured.

 ## Deployment

-  * Clone the repo
+  * Clone the repo.

   * Navigate to `src/modules/ec2` and create a private and public key that will be used for the instance.
 The following command can be used on Unix environments: `ssh-keygen -f mykey.pem`.
 If a different name is used for the key, update the `main.tf` file to reflect that.